Have you ever noticed how certain “signs of aging” seem to come out of nowhere?

 When nutrients like B vitamins, magnesium, or CoQ10 are depleted, your body’s energy systems don’t run efficiently.
 People often describe this as feeling slower, less motivated, or just “off.”

-Not exactly what most people expect from aging—but it’s often blamed on it anyway.
+Not exactly what most people expect from aging, but it’s often blamed on it anyway.

 I’ve seen these scenarios play out many times over the years.
 Early in my career, working as a consultant pharmacist in a nursing home, some residents struggled with months of unexplained exhaustion.
 After reviewing their medications, the pieces sometimes clicked.

 In certain cases, even small adjustments helped them feel more alert—so much so that they started leaving their rooms again and joining activities.
 But this doesn’t just happen in nursing homes.
+I hear the same story from busy parents, retirees, and professionals who suddenly feel worn out and assume they’re “just aging.”
+Sometimes, the real issue is much simpler.
+I’m not suggesting you stop your medications – some may be essential.